Nilomiranda/discord-ts-boilerplate/README.md

 `/common` stuff that will be used across the application but doesn't match any other category

 `/commands` put your commands here.
 You can separate by files or out everything in a single one.
 It's up to you.

+## Deployment on Heroku

+There's a procfile configure to help with Heroku hosting, to make the bot properly work.
+If you plan on using it, make sure the value associated to `service` matches your server start command or any other command you need in order to get everything running.

+If you plan on hosting somewhere else, just get rid of this file.